 The OEB expects the leave to construct application to be for a single, specific route, and that the route will be quite specific from engineering, economic and practical viewpoints.
 For example, it must be clear which side of the road a line is on, and the specific location of the support towers, etc., in relation to affected properties.
-The route of the line is critical because the OEB will only provide leave to construct for a specific route.
+The route of the line is critical because the BoardOEB will only provide leave to construct for a specific route.

-Any variances to the approved route following OEB approval may require further review by the OEB.
-In the course of detailed design and construction some minor deviations from the original route may be required, and the applicant is obligated to advise the OEB, which will decide if such changes are of sufficient significance to warrant further examination.
+Any material deviations variances to the approved route following Board OEB approval willmay require further review by the OEB.
+In the course of detailed design and construction some minor deviations from the original route may be required, and the applicant is obligated to advise the Board OEB, which will decide if such changes are of sufficient significance to warrant further examination.
 Generally, changes will be significant if new or existing landowners or public land are affected.